ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 ## iNaturalist
+We need somewhere to store the observations that our users create.
+We could create our own walled garden but then we'd have to reinvent a lot of wheels and at the same time, we'd split the community.
+Neither are good for anyone.
+We assessed a number of platforms to contribute to and iNat was easily the best due to:
+  - large, long running community
+  - open source code base
+  - well developed platform that supports a lot of our requirements (threatened species, identifications, etc)
+  - already providing both a website and an API
+  - responsive dev team
+  - support for us to host our own project on their platform (called 'projects' in their terminology)

-**created_at, updated_at timestamps**: iNat doesn't use the values that we supply for these fields so we don't bother storing them locally.
+A note about **created_at, updated_at timestamps**: iNat doesn't use the values that we supply for these fields so we don't bother storing them locally.
 Brief tests also showed that the `updated_at` field doesn't change when we PUT the observation record.
 So when a user edits a record, we can't even show them a meaningful "last updated at" date.
 We only have the observation date to use.

-TODO, talk about:
-  - strong community
-  - mature platform
-  - open source
-  - receptive dev team
-  - existing API
-  - projects to namespace our observations

 # JestJS